void-linux/void-docs/src/contributing/void-docs/styleguide.md

 ## Links

-Auto links (links with the same title as url) shold be use the following
+Auto links (links with the same title as url) should be use the following
 notation:

 ```